mgifford/drupal-security/src/drupal.rst

  $base_url = 'http://www.example.com';

-In Drupal 8, this is now defined in the Trusted hosts patern:
+In Drupal 8, this is now defined in the Trusted hosts pattern:

  $settings['trusted_host_patterns'] = array('^www\.example\.com$');